 Supporters and volunteers have been helping village schools in Burin and Madama in the West Bank since 2010.
+More recently the vulnerable boys’ school in Urif has also received our support.
 For a summary of our earlier projects, please click here.

 Burin Community School‘s agricultural project which we first glimpsed in 2018 (read about its beginnings here) has expanded massively, partly thanks to OHT funds.
 We financed two additional polytunnels which are up and running, filled with rocket, parsley, chilli peppers and lettuce (below).

 Madama Girls School The sturdy, custom-made podium (below) that we funded last year was in place in the playground, enhanced by an astro-turf cover!
 One of our trustees gives an idea of the scale.
 Money left over from this grant was used to buy art materials at a local shop, so helping the Palestinian economy and encouraging creativity.

 Urif Boys School This isolated school has suffered repeated attacks from settlers from Yitzhar as it was built high above the village, next to an access road and not far from the settlement.
 We know and respect the headmaster, Ayed Al-Qot, from his previous post at Madama Boys School, and want to help as much as we can to make conditions more acceptable.